vishalbalaji/express-api-starter-ts/docs/db-base.md

     # other settings
 ```

-> NOTE: This config is made with a development environment in mind and the following instructions as written as such as it may not be very wise to deploy with a container running inside a db.
+> NOTE: This config is made with a development environment in mind and the following instructions as written as such.

 ## Environment Variables